 (b) If any tendered payment of any amount due is not honored when presented to a financial institution for payment, any costs assessed the department by the financial institution and a fee of $25 must be assessed to the person.

 (c) Costs and fees collected under this subdivision are credited to the administration account.

-If any amounts due from an employer under this chapter or section 116L.20, except late fees under section 268.044, are not received on the date due the unpaid balance bears interest at the rate of one percent per month or any part of a month.
+If any amounts due from an employer under this chapter or section 116L.20, except late fees under section 268.044, are not received on the date due, the commissioner must assess interest on any amount that remains unpaid.
+Interest is assessed at the rate of one percent per month or any part of a month.
+Interest is not assessed on unpaid interest.
 Interest collected under this subdivision is credited to the contingent account.

 Regardless of section 549.09, if judgment is entered upon any past due amounts from an employer under this chapter or section 116L.20, the unpaid judgment bears interest at the rate specified in subdivision 5 until the date of payment.

 (a) If an employer makes an application for a credit adjustment of any amount paid under this chapter or section 116L.20 within four years of the date that the payment was due, in a manner and format prescribed by the commissioner, and the commissioner determines that the payment or any portion was erroneous, the commissioner must make an adjustment and issue a credit without interest.
 If a credit cannot be used, the commissioner must refund, without interest, the amount erroneously paid.
 The commissioner, on the commissioner's own motion, may make a credit adjustment or refund under this subdivision.